 Think carefully first.
-I know it sounds like common sense, but a lot of clients don’t really think through the consequences of their actions before carrying them out.
-For example, the angry father who issues an ultimatum to his wife so that she can see that he will not be putting up with any nonsense from the start.
+I know it sounds like common sense, but this is one of the best pieces of divorce advice for men.
+A lot of people don’t really think through the consequences of their actions before carrying them out.
+For example, the angry father who issues an ultimatum to his wife so that she can see that he will not be “putting up with any nonsense” from the start.

 Stop before you take any rash actions or say things you might regret.
 Sometimes this might mean biting your tongue, but it will be worth it in the long term.

 Think about the likely impact your decision will have on your wife and your children.
 Think about how your behaviour will impact on them.
 Your decision might come as a shock to your wife and her behaviour could be driven by emotion when you are thinking very rationally.

 Be prepared to listen to the advice given by the professionals, but also be prepared to listen to your wife.
 Listen without reacting and you might find you can move things along more amicably than if you respond in anger or defensively to things she might say or claim.

 Don’t, however, listen to advice from “that bloke down the pub”.
 Many people these days have a story about divorce, for a lot of them it will be first-hand – but every separation is unique.
 What was good for another husband or father may not be good for you.

 Listening to your mate who tells you he knows what you should do may, at best, give you a false view of what will happen.
 At worst, it could cost you money, time and damage relationships with family, friends and, potentially, your children.